'Life after is more important': A child left in Japan's baby hatch

 "I have no recollection of the moment when I was dropped off... but the image of the hatch's door is seared into a corner of my brain," he said.

-Around a year after he was left, he saw a photo of the hatch in a newspaper, Mrs Midori Miyatsu said.
+Around a year after he was left there, he saw a photo of the hatch in a newspaper, Mrs Miyatsu said.
 "He told us, 'I was there once.'
 That's when we knew that he remembered."

 He was given a name by a local official and his age was established by DNA testing.
 His early days of care were tough, with regular nightmares and constant finger-sucking.